sophiedeziel/bkr/README.md

 ## Usage

-bkr offers a CLI to automate some tasks of your projet.
+bkr offers a CLI to automate some tasks of your project.

 ### Start a new book project